Scan to download

 Luba: Do you still feel like you haven’t figured something out?

 Haseeb: I haven’t figured out what drives the animal spirits in the market to change.
-I haven’t figured out… I haven’t figured out why society moves away from liberal values toward libertarianism.
-I haven’t figured out why people so easily forget things they recently believed in.
-Many of these things still feel very non-intuitive and surprising to me.
+I haven’t figured out… I haven’t figured out why society is moving away from liberal values toward libertarianism?
+I haven’t figured out why people so easily forget the things they recently believed in?
+Many of these things are still very counterintuitive and surprising to me.
 Like, the way individual behavior changes in groups and society is still a bit of a mystery to me.

 Luba: Is cryptocurrency really happening?

-Haseeb: Cryptocurrency is absolutely happening.
-It’s fucking happening.
+Haseeb: Cryptocurrency is definitely happening.
+It’s happening damn well.

 Join ChainCatcher Official